Taiping Heavenly Kingdom: Religious affairs

 Initially, the followers of Hong Xiuquan were called God Worshippers.
-Hong's faith was inspired by visions he reported in which the Shangdi, the Supreme Emperor, greeted him in Heaven.
+Hong's faith was inspired by visions he reported in which the Heavenly Father greeted him in Heaven.
 Hong had earlier been in contact with Protestant missionaries and read the Bible.
 The Taiping Heavenly Kingdom was based on Hong Xiuquan's syncretism with Christianity, which differed from mainstream Christian prayers, rituals, and holidays.
 The libraries of the Buddhist monasteries were destroyed, almost completely in the case of the Yangtze delta.
 Temples of Daoism, Confucianism, and other traditional beliefs were expropriated to be used for the new religion, as schools or hospitals, or simply defaced.

 In letters to missionary Joseph Edkins, Hong rejected the Nicene Creed and said Arius was correct.